Agent Skills: Daily Report Knowledge

 Output Format — Today

-1. Priority Items — Overdue todos, failing CI, urgent emails, anything needing immediate attention.
+1. Priority Items — Overdue todos (linked via app_url), failing CI, urgent emails (linked via Gmail thread URL), anything needing immediate attention.

-2. Today's Work — Assigned todos, active PRs, scheduled meetings, tasks from recent check-in answers or project momentum.
+3. Today's Work — Assigned todos (linked via app_url), active PRs (linked via html_url), tasks from recent check-in answers or project momentum.

-3. Awaiting Response — Threads where someone is waiting on the user (Basecamp comments, PR reviews requested, emails needing replies).
+4. Awaiting Response — Threads where someone is waiting on the user (Basecamp comments linked, PR reviews requested linked, emails linked via Gmail thread URL).

-5. Suggested focus order — Short numbered list of what to tackle first, based on urgency and dependencies.
+6. Suggested focus order — Short numbered list of what to tackle first, based on urgency and dependencies.
+Place meeting prep before the meeting time.

 Concise, actionable, markdown headers and bullet points.
 Focus on what needs doing, not raw data.